 CRIMINALIZATION OF SELF-MANAGED ABORTION

-Arrests and prosecutions of people who seek to safely self-manage their abortions are likely to disproportionately impact the same people who are most affected by restrictions on abortion and other forms of criminalization: people of color, poor people, immigrants, LGBTQI people, disabled people, young people, and others who face the most barriers to reproductive health care.
+Arrests and prosecutions of people who seek to safely self-manage their abortions are likely to affect the same people who are already disproportionately impacted by prosecution, police violence, racial bias, discrimination and stigmatization: Black, Indigenous and people of color, people who are struggling financially, immigrants, LGBTQIA+ people, disabled people, young people, Trans, non-binary, gender expansive and others who face the most barriers to reproductive health care.

-If you or someone you know is being investigated, detained, arrested, or concerned they might be questioned by the police for having an abortion, contact the Repro Legal Helpline.
+If you or someone you know is being investigated, detained, arrested, or concerned they might be questioned by the police for having an abortion or for helping someone have an abortion, contact the Repro Legal Helpline.